0ksks/memematch/slides.md

 </v-click>

 <!--
-Our architecture follows a clean separation of concerns.
-The frontend handles user interaction, the API layer manages requests, and the intelligence layer does the heavy lifting of understanding emotions and finding or generating memes.
+The architecture has three layers: Vue 3 frontend for interaction, FastAPI for requests, and an intelligence layer with LLaMA 3.3 for emotion understanding, CLIP+M3E for search, and a generator for creating new memes.
 -->

 ---